 The first proper camp was over the August Bank Holiday in 2002 when the Unit went for a weekend at Stiffkey on the Norfolk coast.

 Stiffkey was notable for two things.
 Firstly we arranged to hold our first investiture on the deck of the Wells lifeboat, which hadn’t been out for six weeks, but got a “shout” 30 seconds before we were going to start, so we had to get off rapidly and hold the investiture beside the slipway with the lifeboat being launched behind us.

 The second notable event was a spectacular mud fight on Stiffkey Marshes as pictured here.
 This photo is entitled “Join Explorers for Good Clean Fun” and is in the Gilwell media archive as well as having been used for Scouting publicity as far away as Australia.

 2003 started a pattern which has basically continued to the present, of having a “chill-

 Dave ran the Unit on his own until summer 2005 with volunteer parents as the “second adult”.
-At the Gilwell24 that year, Jacqui Shapland, the mum of one of the latest Explorers, was rash enough to offer to come and help because the Unit was 20 strong at that time and predicted to head towards 30.
-After she’d helped Dave recover from the shock, she stayed as assistant leader until 2010, when she took on the task of starting a Network Unit so that our 18 year old Explorers had somewhere to move on to.
+At the Gilwell24 that year, Jacqui Shapland, the mum of one of the latest Explorers, was rash enough to comment that he was going to need some help because the Unit was 20 strong at that time and predicted to head towards 30.
+Having made an offer like that there was no way back and she stayed as assistant leader until 2010, when she took on the task of starting a Network Unit so that our 18 year old Explorers had somewhere to move on to.
 Jacqui’s still very much involved with the DofE Award and is qualified as a Gold level assessor.

-Left to Right: (probably in this order) Matt, Emma, Nick, Rachael, Livvi & Jenny
+Left to Right: (probably) Matt, Emma, Nick, Rachael, Livvi & Jenny